-Feather Discoloration In Parrots
+Feather Discoloration in Parrots

 What Do Healthy Parrot Feathers Look Like?

-The feather itself will also be free of debris, glossy, and the barbs will be zipped together.
-The colors should be vibrant and clean, and the feather should be soft to the touch.
+The feather itself should be glossy, and the barbs zipped together; the colors should be vibrant and clean, and the feather should be soft to the touch.

 What Do Unhealthy Parrot Feathers Look Like?

-- Oddly formed
+- Oddly formed.

 Why Did My Parrot’s Feathers Change Color?